 The Berlin detectives soon found Haarmann in a dark corner of the train station, attacking a teenager.
 He was thrown in jail while they went to search his apartment, much more thoroughly this time.

 Inside was a nightmarish scene.
-The walls and floor were stained all over with blood, and more than 100 pieces of victims’ clothing were found.
+The walls and floor were stained all over with blood while more than 100 pieces of victims’ clothing were found.

 In custody, the Vampire of Hanover was only too happy to confess to his crimes.
 When asked how many he’d killed, he casually replied “Thirty or forty, I don’t know.”
 Later, he said he probably killed between fifty and seventy boys.

-However, police were only able to identify 27 of his victims, from 1923-24 alone, and were unable to find the dozens of others.
+However, police were only able to identify 27 of his victims and were unable to find the dozens of others.
 Haarmann was charged with multiple counts of murder and a trial date was quickly set.

 In court, Haarmann smoked cigars and insulted everyone present.
 Once, looking at a photo of one missing boy, he shouted at the boy’s grieving father that he could never have had anything to do with the child as he was far too ugly.